daleghent/DIY21cm/README.md

 The setup is:
 WIFI antenna --> LNA --> RTL-SDR --> mini PC running Kubuntu.

-## Installing the dependencies on Kubuntu:
+## Installing the dependencies on Regular Ubuntu or Debian:

 ### rtl-sdr package